Overview

 Payments

-• Payments post as lump amounts only.
+- Payments post as summary amounts only.
 Individual payments do not sync/export.

 Payments - Credit Cards